 The Connection Between Lean and Agile

-Despite the different delivery methods, lean and agile are complementary – working together so the company can deliver increased value to customers.
-The connections between lean and agile are much deeper than the differences.
-Both lean and agile focus on increasing quality, continuous improvement, and continually empowering people to add value.
-Both are focused on customer satisfaction.
-They look at the value being added rather than the work being done; where agile promotes an adaptive and iterative process for a team to deliver value, lean looks at the system processes to identify ways to increase value.
-Because of the complementary nature of lean and agile, teams will often use the principles together.
+They look at the value added rather than the work being done; where agile promotes an adaptive and iterative process for a team to deliver value, lean looks at the system processes to identify ways to increase value.
+As a result of the complementary nature of lean and agile, teams will often use the principles together.

 Improving Lifecycle Management with Value Stream Mapping